UTV and MegaZip tours are unavailable Thursday, June 26th due to a private event at WildSide, please check other dates for availability.

 Key features of an enduro bike include:

 A dropper post allows riders to quickly lower their saddle before a descent and raise it again for climbs.
-This versatility helps maintain balance, confidence, and pedaling efficiency through varied terrain.
+This versatility helps maintain balance through varied terrain.

 A slack head tube angle of around 63–64 degrees gives the bike a more stable feel at high speeds and on steep descents.
 It also improves cornering and reduces the chance of going over the bars on rough trail sections.